 There are four radio-active calibration sources in each of the JEM-X detectors.
 JEM-X1 has two Cd-109 and two Fe-55 sources radiating at 22 keV and 5.9 keV, respectively.
 JEM-X2 has four calibration sources with Cd-109.
 The detector gain is monitored continuously by the counts from these sources.
+Since revolution 1498 only the Fe calibration sources in the JEM-X unit have been used for energy determination.
+The Cd-109 sources are far too weak and would only add noise and increased uncertainty to the energy corrections.
 The gain of the JEM-X detectors has been found to increase slowly over time.
 By lowering the high voltage at suitable times the gain is confined to a limited band (see